dk14/wolfram-mega/docs/traders.md

 - signed commitments from oracle
 - if oracle is at liberty to evict facts (fact retention) - signed fact might be needed be preserved

-For extra-valuable contracts with a long expiry term, it is recommended to provide trader with option of selectively backing up subset of CET as well as commitment (compressed and encrypted with private key) either:
+For extra-valuable contracts with a long expiry term, it is recommended to provide trader with option of selectively backing up subset of CET as well as commitment (compressed and **encrypted** with private key) either:
 - on-chain (in `OP_RETURN`)
+- with oracles as well as mega-facilitators (`backup` field in `FinalizeOffer`)
-- or on the harware wallet itself
+- or on the hardware wallet itself

 It would allow for automatic recovery of non-expired trades (using only private key) if data is lost.